 Many books in the documentation set use the sample schemas of the seed database, which is installed by default when you install Oracle.
 Refer to Oracle Database Sample Schemas for information on how these schemas were created and how you can use them yourself.

 To download free release notes, installation documentation, white papers, or other collateral, visit the Oracle Technology Network.
 You must register online before using OTN; registration is free and can be done at:

-If you have a user name and password for Oracle Technology Network, then you can go directly to the documentation section of the Oracle Technology Network website at:
+If you have a user name and password for Oracle Technology Network, then you can go directly to the documentation section at:

 Refer to Oracle Database Release Notes for Linux for important information that was not available when this book was released.

 The release notes for Oracle Database 11g are updated regularly.
-The most recent version is available on Oracle Technology Network at:
+The most recent version is available at:

 The following text conventions are used in this document:

 |boldface||Boldface type indicates graphical user interface elements associated with an action, or terms defined in text or the glossary.|